Legacy-Visuals-Project/Animatium/README.md

     - Description: Stops minecraft from clearing chat when disconnecting/leaving the world/server.
     - Type: BOOLEAN
 - [X] dontCloseChat
-    - Description: Stops minecraft from closing the chat screen on servers.
+    - Description: Stops minecraft from closing the chat screen on teleport/some situations.
     - Type: BOOLEAN
   </details>